georgezzeng/Articles/2023-10-24-gpargo-cc-star.md

 ---

 As a multidisciplinary and multi-institutional collaboration, the Great Plains Augmented Regional Gateway to the OSG (GP-ARGO) has made significant strides in democratizing computing.
-Continued support by the CC* award from the National Science Foundation (NSF) is a testament to its dedication to advancing the field.
+Continued support by the [CC* award (NSF 23-526)](https://new.nsf.gov/funding/opportunities/campus-cyberinfrastructure-cc) from the National Science Foundation (NSF) is a testament to its dedication to advancing the field.

 The task of effectively supporting computational and data-intensive research at an under-resourced and